osulp/geonames/README.md

 Please read the documentation of the methods in the GeoNames class for more information about the available methods and their arguments.

+## RSpec

+The specs depend on having a valid geonames API username set in an environment variable called `GEONAMES_API_USER`.
+Run the specs like so:

+    $GEONAMES_API_USER=myusername rake

 ## About